Don’t put all your eggs in one basket.

 - Each institution in the Cooperative runs a server that is linked securely to the network.
 And all servers are stored in different geographic locations and maintained by different systems administrators.

-- After an institution readies content for ingest, the content source is visited by six of the network’s servers and a server maintained by the Library of Congress, each of which replicates and preserves a copy.
+- After an institution readies content for ingest, the content source is visited by seven of the network’s servers, each of which replicates and preserves a copy.
 Servers are selected and assigned to content on the basis of their widespread geographical distribution.

 - All seven servers then revisit the content source on a regular basis to pick up any content that has been changed or added.